munificent/craftinginterpreters/book/statements-and-state.md

 This parses a series of statements, as many as it can find until it hits the end of the input.
 This is a pretty direct translation of the `program` rule into recursive descent style.
-We must also chant a minor prayer to the Java Verbosity Gods since we are using ArrayList now.
+We must also chant a minor prayer to the Java verbosity gods since we are using ArrayList now.

 ^code parser-imports (2 before, 1 after)